Skip to main content

 13 mentions Positive Neutral Negative

-• “Yoshiro Kimura and his team have a specific sense of humor and artistic style that's very instantly charming.”
+• “Yoshiro Kimura and his team have a specific sense of humor and artistic style that's instantly charming.”

 • “Lovable characters throughout the game bring to life a colorful story full of funny, thought-provoking dialogue and themes.”